apacheignite/documentation/hadoop-accelerator/installing-on-cloudera-cdh.md

 6) If you made any changes to default configuration(s), save them and re-deploy.

 7) Start CDH services

-[block:api-header]
-{
-  "type": "basic",
-  "title": "Apache Ignite Hadoop Accelerator Usage"
-}
-[/block]
-At this point installation is finished and you can start running jobs.
+8) At this point installation is finished and you can start running jobs.
 Run a job with separate `core-site.xml` and/or `mapred-site.xml` configuration files:
 [block:code]
 {